Rolfing - SI

 Fascia is densely innervated with many sensory receptors and nerve endings.
 Estimates suggest more than half of the body’s sensory receptors, 250 million, exist throughout the body’s fascial network.
 By working with the fascia, we can address the root source of pain and discomfort in the body, allowing for greater awareness, ease, and natural fluidity while in motion.

-Benefits of Rolfing® can include but are not limited to:
+Benefits of Rolfing® can include, but are not limited to:

 Relief from chronic pain